openSUSE/python-rpm-macros/README.md

 ### Terminology

-__flavor__ is a kind of python interpreter.
+__``<flavor>``__ is a kind of python interpreter.
 At this point, we recognize the following flavors:
-`python2`, `python3` and `pypy3`.
+`python2`, `python3`, `python36`, `python38` and `pypy3`. `python3` points to the default of
+coinstallable flavors `python3<M>` where `<M>` is the minor version number.

+The flavor is used as a prefix for all flavor-specific macros.
+Some macros are redefined with "short" flavor for compatibility reasons, such as `py3` for `python3`.
+All of them have a "long" form too.

 For compatibility reasons you see sometimes `python`.
 In most places, using `python` is either a redefinition of `python2`, or an alternative for "flavor-agnostic".
 Conditionals are in place to switch `python` to mean `python3` in the future.

-The name of the flavor is the name of the binary in `/usr/bin`.
-It is also used as a prefix for all flavor-specific macros.
-Some macros are redefined with "short" flavor for compatibility reasons, such as `py2` for `python2`.
-All of them have a "long" form too.
+The name of the binary in `%_bindir` (`/usr/bin`) is the name of the flavor with an addtional `.` between the major and minor version number, in case the latter is part of the flavor name:

+-  `/usr/bin/python2`
+-  `/usr/bin/python3`
+-  `/usr/bin/python3.8`
+- ...

 __modname__ is the PyPI name, or, if the package in question is not on PyPI, the moniker that we chose to stand in for it.

-Packages adhering to the SUSE Python module naming policy are usually called `%{flavor}-%{modname}`.
+Packages adhering to the SUSE Python module naming policy are usually called `<flavor>-modname`.
-In some cases, it is only `%{modname}` though.
+In some cases, it is only `modname` though.

 __pkgname__, or __subpackage name__, is internal to a spec file, and is that thing you put after the `%package` macro.
 Pkgname of the package itself is an empty string.
 Pkgname of a `%package -n something`  is at this point `-n something`, and denotes that this subpackage should not be handled by the generator.
 That means, if you want a subpackage to be skipped, rename it from `%package foo` to `%package -n %{name}-foo`.

-The purpose of the singlespec system is to take a package called `%{flavor}-%{modname}` for a particular flavor, and autogenerate subpackages for all the other flavors.
+The purpose of the singlespec system is to take a package called `<flavor>-modname` for a particular flavor, and autogenerate subpackages for all the other flavors.

-Alternately, it is to take package `python-%{modname}` and generate subpackages for all flavors, leaving the top-level package empty.
+Alternately, it is to take package `python-modname` and generate subpackages for all flavors, leaving the top-level package empty.

 ### Build Set